Mr-Smyth/circles/docs/Testing.md

 ---

 ## Testing of Assign Siblings Functionality:
-The Assign siblings page adds someone as the persons sibling, and vice versa.
+The Assign siblings page adds someone as the person's sibling, and vice versa.
-Also siblings of siblings also become siblings of eachother.
-As a result, of all this 'heavy lifting', a small delay on form submit is noticable with larger sibling groups.
+Siblings of siblings also become siblings of each other.
+As a result, of all this 'heavy lifting', a small delay on form submit is noticeable with larger sibling groups.
 I am implementing a 'working'/'Please Wait' indicator for these situations.

 ### Initial Testing: